gordonguthrie/belka-example/README.md

 An example site using the [Belka Gemini Server](https://github.com/gordonguthrie/belka)

+# Architectural Documentation

+The [architectural documentation](https://gordonguthrie.github.io/belka_example) for this example is built with [Literate Code Reader](https://gordonguthrie.github.io/literatecodereader)

 # A better example

 This example is deliberately the simplest implementation with a dummy router where URLs are processed in a single multi-head function.